medusa-project/metaslurper/README.md

 Metaslurper is a command-line tool that harvests (slurps) digital object properties and metadata from one or more source services, normalizes it, and uploads it to a sink service.
-It supports efficient multi-threaded streaming of large numbers of items from any number of source services, and support for new services is easy to implement.
+It supports efficient multi-threaded streaming of large numbers of entities from any number of source services, and support for new services is straightforward to implement.

-Metaslurper passes along whatever key-value item metadata the source services make available to the sink service without modifying it.
+Metaslurper passes along whatever key-value entity metadata the source services make available to the sink service without modifying it.
 The sink service decides what to do with these disparate elements: which ones to keep, how to map them, etc. This decouples the difficult task of metadata mapping from the